Do babies need water as well as milk when it’s hot? Should you boil it first? And do a formula fed baby’s needs differ from those of a breastfed baby?

 1. Check they’re producing lots of wet nappies.
 “If your baby reduces the number of wet nappies, has particularly strong urine or seems very tired and lethargic, it may be worthwhile ensuring they are getting plenty of fluid from their usual milk or additional water,” says Charlotte, who is also the founder of baby and child healthcare company Little Foodie.

 2. Boil then cool tap water before giving it to babies under six months of age.
 “Generally, babies don’t need any water before they begin solid foods at around six months,” says Charlotte.
 “However, formula fed babies may need extra water in very hot weather as breast milk adapts to your baby’s daily needs and formula doesn’t.”
 (I honestly didn’t know that!)
+And don’t worry if you’ve stocked up on formula then find yourself with more than you need after a hot spell: you can sell unused baby formula through sites such as Sell Formula and earn some extra money too!

 3. Make sure all drinks are offered from an open or free flowing cup by around 12 months of age (here’s our littlest one with hers).
 This is to prevent premature tooth decay, poor feeding techniques and delayed speech development and encourages good oral movement and helps to develop chewing skills through encouraging use of the jaw, tongue and mouth muscles.